 This assessment shows dietary and drinking water risks for the current uses of chlorpyrifos.
 Based on current labeled uses, the revised analysis indicates that expected residues of chlorpyrifos on food crops exceed the safety standard under the Federal Food, Drug, and Cosmetic Act (FFDCA).
-In addition, the majority of estimated drinking water exposures from currently registered uses, including water exposures from non-food uses, continue to exceed safe levels even taking into account more refined drinking water exposures.
+In addition, the majority of estimated drinking water exposure from currently registered uses, including water exposure from non-food uses, continues to exceed safe levels, even taking into account more refined drinking water exposure.
 This assessment also shows risks to workers who mix, load and apply chlorpyrifos pesticide products.

-As part of the ongoing registration review for chlorpyrifos, EPA is also assessing the ecological risks from chlorpyrifos in conjunction with the agency’s Endangered Species Protection Program.
-We issued the draft biological evaluation for public comment in 2016.
+As part of the ongoing registration review for chlorpyrifos, EPA is also assessing the potential ecological risks from chlorpyrifos.
 In January 2017, we completed the biological evaluation and initiated formal consultation with the Fish and Wildlife Service and National Marine Fisheries Service.
 View the final biological evaluation for chlorpyrifos.

 This was one of the first risk assessments to employ a physiologically-based pharmacokinetic and pharmacodynamic (PBPK/PD) model.
 This is a mathematical model that enhances our ability to assess risk by allowing us to consider variations in a chemical’s effects on a person based on such variables as age and genetics and allows us to predict how the same dose may affect various members of a large population differently.
-EPA has held several meetings of the FIFRA Scientific Advisory Panel to get independent advice on the relevance and usefulness that a PBPK/PD model can provide in assessing a chemical’s risks and one specifically on PBPK/PD and chlorpyrifos.
+EPA has held several meetings of the FIFRA Scientific Advisory Panel to get independent advice on the relevance and usefulness of a PBPK/PD model in assessing a chemical’s risks, including one meeting specifically on PBPK/PD and chlorpyrifos.

 The 2014 revised human health risk assessment used dose-response data on acetylcholinesterase inhibition (AChI) in laboratory animals to derive a point of departure.
-However, the EPA believes that evidence from epidemiology studies indicates effects may occur at lower exposures than indicated by the toxicology database.
+However, EPA believes that evidence from epidemiology studies indicates effects may occur at lower exposures than indicated by the toxicology database.
 The 2016 revised human health risk assessment uses neurodevelopmental effects as the critical effect, taking into account recommendations from the 2016 chlorpyrifos SAP on deriving a point of departure for risk assessment.
-For additional details on how the EPA assessed risks, please see the prepublication version of the notice of availability and revised risk assessment (PDF).(13 pp, 81 K, About PDF)
+For additional details on how EPA assessed risks, please see revised risk assessment.

 4. Did EPA take into account the 10x safety factor specified under the Food Quality Protection Act to protect children?